tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ### Disable logs in JavaScript console for this event
-Disable console log for this specific event if [Enable logs in JavaScript console](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable?tab=readme-ov-file#enable-logs-in-javascript-console) is enabled in the Nameless Analytics Client-side config variable.
+Disable console log for this specific event when [Enable logs in JavaScript console](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable?tab=readme-ov-file#enable-logs-in-javascript-console) is enabled in the Nameless Analytics Client-side config variable.

 ---